Getting Started with Chalk

 docker inspect chalk-demo:latest

-You'll also notice we automatically added three labels to the container to help make it easy to look at any container in production, and tie it back to how it was built:
+You'll also notice we automatically added several labels to the container to help make it easy to look at any container in production and tie it back to how it was built:

 "Labels": {